High-speed rail: High-speed rail for the masses

 Since their introduction, Japan's Shinkansen systems have been undergoing constant improvement, not only increasing line speeds.
 Over a dozen train models have been produced, addressing diverse issues such as tunnel boom noise, vibration, aerodynamic drag, lines with lower patronage ("Mini shinkansen"), earthquake and typhoon safety, braking distance, problems due to snow, and energy consumption (newer trains are twice as energy-efficient as the initial ones despite greater speeds).

-Future developments
+Future developments of Shinkansen

-After decades of research and successful testing on a 43 km test track, JR Central is now constructing a Maglev Shinkansen line, which is known as the Chūō Shinkansen.
+After decades of research and successful testing on a 43 km test track, in 2014 JR Central began constructing a Maglev Shinkansen line, which is known as the Chūō Shinkansen.
 These Maglev trains still have the traditional underlying tracks and the cars have wheels.
 This serves a practical purpose at stations and a safety purpose out on the lines in the event of a power failure.
 However, in normal operation, the wheels are raised up into the car as the train reaches certain speeds where the magnetic levitation effect takes over.

-It will link Tokyo and Osaka by 2037, with the section from Tokyo to Nagoya expected to be operational by 2027.
-Average speed is anticipated at 505 kph.
+It is proposed to link Tokyo and Osaka by 2037, with the section from Tokyo to Nagoya expected to be operational by 2034.
+Maximum speed is anticipated at 505 kph.
 The first generation train can be ridden by tourists visiting the test track.

-China is developing two separate high speed maglev systems.